Blendify/blender-manual/trunk/blender_docs/manual/getting_started/basics/interface/window_system/headers.rst

 Window type button
 ==================

-:kbd:`LMB` clicking on the first icon at the left end of a header allows selection of one of the 16 different window types.
+:kbd:`LMB` clicking on the first icon at the left side of a header allows changing the window type.
-Every window frame in Blender may contain any type of window.
+Every window frame in Blender may contain any type of window, allowing you to customize your window layout to your own work flows.
-So if you want 3D views everywhere, just go ahead and change them all.

 Menus and buttons